perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Original disk may need to be returned to the original owners after copying

 #### Contingency Planning for Image Acquisition
+- **How to do contingency planning for image acquisition?**
 	- Create duplicate copy of evidence image file in case of failure
 	- Make at least two images of digital evidence
 		- using different tools and techniques
 	- Copy **Host Protected Area (HPA)**
 		- area not visible for OS on drive
-- Dealing with encrypted drives
-	-
+- **What are some challenges in image acquisition?**
+	- Windows has whole disk encryption called BitLocker